 The 1991 National Institute of Health consensus statement on panic disorder recognized two forms of effective treatment for panic disorder.
 They are medication and cognitive-behavioral therapy.

-Medication for panic disorder can include short-term, occasional use of a tranquilizer or long term use of an antidepressant, such as Paxil.
+Medication for panic disorder can include short-term, occasional use of a tranquilizer or long term use of an antidepressant.
 Despite the antidepressant label, these drugs are effective at stopping the vicious cycle of panic attacks and fear of panic attacks.
 Unfortunately, panic attacks often begin again after the medication is stopped.

 CBT is an active, short-term therapy based on the patient's thoughts and behavior as they occur currently.
 It is focused on reducing the frequency and severity of panic attacks, and on eliminating the avoidance that results in agoraphobia.
 While childhood events and relationship issues are important to a person's general adjustment in life, discussing them isn't very useful in overcoming panic disorder with agoraphobia.
 Instead, CBT focuses on developing a patient's skills for dealing with panic attacks and avoidance.